REV23Docs/rev23-desktop-docs/docs/configuration/virtual-receptionist-options.md

 **Use SSL:** Yes
 **Requires Authentication:** Yes
 **User name:** Your full gmail.com email address.
+**Password:** Your gmail.com password.
+If using two-factor authentication, you will need to generate a new app password.

 > You will need to enable Less Secure Apps in your Google Account in order to send emails from REV23 Desktop.
 See [Less Secure Apps](https://www.google.com/settings/security/lesssecureapps) on Google.